OPINION

 (5) Damage proximately resulting from such reliance.

 See Guardian Life Ins.
 Co. of America v.
 American Guardian Life Assur.
-Co., 943 F. Supp.
-509, 529 (E.D.Pa.1996) (citations omitted).
+Co.,

-In Acxiom's PTO action, the cited mark was "AXIOM," the name for a single product registered by Axis Computer Systems, Inc. for computer programs for inventory and materials resource planning in the manufacturing, order processing and delivery fields.
-The court notes that in Lampi, the trademark owner obtained protection for the mark by distinguishing his product from the other mark's product.
+the trademark owner obtained protection for the mark by distinguishing his product from the other mark’s product.
 Once it obtained the mark, the owner reversed positions and argued the other mark was confusingly similar to his own.
 In this case, Acxiom distinguished a same or similar mark, but by arguing it was being used for a different product that would not be confusing.
 That argument is not inconsistent with the position it is taking in this case.
 As the Third Circuit Court of Appeals has explained, likelihood of confusion can only be addressed based on the particular facts of each situation.
-See Fisons, 30 F.3d at 476, n.
-11. Accordingly, the court finds Acxiom's position in the PTO action is not inconsistent with its position in the present case because, unlike the plaintiff in Lampi, Acxiom has not been inconsistent in its arguments over the mark.
-Thus, the court finds Axiom has failed to establish an estoppel defense.

-3. Is the defendant's use of the mark to identify products or services likely to create confusion concerning the origin of the products or services?
+3. Is the defendant’s use of the mark to identify products or services likely to create confusion concerning the origin of the products or services ?

 a) Are Acxiom’s products and services in competition with Axiom’s?

-The court finds the Ameritech project demonstrates Acxiom's current movement toward products and services involving call usage data and CDRs.
-Hershberger, Ameritech's Director of Database Management, testified that Ameritech is considering working with Acxiom on a project involving transaction data processing.
-He testified, however, that no final decision has yet been made, describing it is as a "test of a concept."
-Hershberger testified that he wants Ameritech to do "smash invector" work on Ameritech's CUTS data.
-Hershberger and Axiom's Kraus testified that before CDRs go to Acxiom, they run through several processes; thus Acxiom, unlike Axiom, does not work on raw, or unprocessed CDRs.
-Acxiom's Drake and other witnesses testified that Ameritech and Acxiom have not yet come to any financial arrangement for this project and have not yet entered into a contract or any kind of agreement.
+The court finds the Ameritech project demonstrates Acxiom’s current movement toward products and services involving call usage data and CDRs.
+Hershberger, Ameri-tech’s Director of Database Management, testified that Ameritech is considering working with Acxiom on a project involving transaction data processing.
+He testified, however, that no final decision has yet been made, describing it is as a “test of a concept.”
+Hershberger testified that he wants Ameri-tech to do “smash invector” work on Ameri-tech’s CUTS data.
+Hershberger and Axiom’s Kraus testified that before CDRs go to Acxiom, they run through several processes; thus Acxiom, unlike Axiom, does not work on raw, or unprocessed CDRs.
+Aexiom’s Drake and other witnesses testified that Ameritech and Acxiom have not yet come to any financial arrangement for this project and have not yet entered into a contract or any kind of agreement.

 The court finds the facts show that the Ameritech project is, as Hershberger described, a “test of a concept,” particularly since Acxiom and Ameritech have not yet entered any kind of agreement and no money has changed hands.
 Thus, the court concludes that the Acxiom’s and Axiom’s products and services are not in competition.